Background Measurements and Simulations of the ComPair Balloon Flight: Materials and Methods

 The simulation includes tracking delayed emission due to nuclear activation by neutrons.
-The activation simulation is a three-step process.
-1) An initial exposure tracks leptonic, photonic, and prompt emission due to nuclear excitations.
+The~activation simulation is a three-step process.
+(1) An initial exposure tracks leptonic, photonic, and~prompt emission due to nuclear excitations.
 This first phase also records the production of excited nuclei with longer decay times.
-2) A build-up phase quickly extrapolates the production of the longer-lived nuclear excitations at the same rate as step 1).
-3) The last phase propagates photons produced by the delayed emission of the longer-lived nuclear excitations.
-The times used for the ComPair balloon flight activation simulation were a 15-minute exposure, 1-hour activation build-up, and 15 minutes tracking the delayed nuclear de-excitations.
+(2) A build-up phase quickly extrapolates the production of the longer-lived nuclear excitations at the same rate as in step (1).
+(3) The last phase propagates photons produced by the delayed emission of the longer-lived nuclear excitations.
+The~times used for the ComPair balloon flight activation simulation were a 15-min exposure, 1-h activation build-up, and~15 min tracking the delayed nuclear~de-excitations.

-The simulated events are passed through the ComPair Detector Effects Engine (DEE), an internally developed python pipeline that applies instrumental effects and transforms the simulated interactions into a form resembling the raw output from the detectors.
-The instrumental effects include chance coincidence between multiple incident particles, detector dead time, trigger logic, thresholding, convolutions with noise pedestals, and converting to ADC values.
-Finally, the output of the DEE is passed through the same data analysis pipeline as the measured data.
+The simulated events are passed through the ComPair Detector Effects Engine (DEE), an~internally developed python pipeline that applies instrumental effects and transforms the simulated interactions into a form resembling the raw output from the detectors.
+The~instrumental effects include chance coincidence between multiple incident particles, detector dead time, trigger logic, thresholding, convolutions with noise pedestals, and~converting to ADC values.
+Finally, the~output of the DEE is passed through the same data analysis pipeline as the measured~data.

-Figure \ref{fig:DEE1} shows a simple schematic of the steps for processing real and simulated data.
-The data analysis pipeline includes energy and position calibrations, event alignment between the detector subsystems, vetoing events that triggered the ACD.
+Figure~\ref{fig:DEE1} shows a simple schematic of the steps for processing real and simulated data.
+The~data analysis pipeline includes energy and position calibrations, event alignment between the detector subsystems using the event IDs produced by the TM during data collection, and vetoing events that triggered the~ACD.